Income is vanity, profit is sanity, and cash Flow is king

 Let’s face it: running your own business is hard work.
 It’s more rewarding than a steady job for those of us who chose that path, but it’s also way more challenging in many ways.
 It usually takes more physical, mental and emotional energy, because the survival and success of the business define to a certain degree who we are -for others and especially for ourselves.

 So given that we are so committed to our own businesses and that success doesn’t exactly come knocking on our door but takes a lot of hard work, my argument is that an entrepreneur cannot afford the luxury of leaving money on the table and therefore, must make sure that her or his business is as profitable as it can be.
-And to do so, it’s essential to keep an eye on both the top line and the bottom line.
+This is super important because generating profits is the only way a business can create wealth for its owner or owners.

 To understand why this is so important, let’s review a common mistake: obsessing and only paying attention to the top line.